 Some might say that there has been a shortage or a short-termism in our own training of medical staff, and that issue also has to be addressed in the future.
 However, it takes a very long time to train doctors and nurses.
 We must therefore consider the much-needed and valued services that we have at this time and at least for the next decade in relation to our staffing model.

 The next issue I will talk about is mutual recognition of professional qualifications.
-The British Medical Association is calling for the maintenance of reciprocal arrangements, such as mutual recognition of professional qualifications after Brexit, which would enable professionals who qualified in one member state to practise their profession in another.
-So what is the Minister and his Department doing in relation to that issue?
+The BMA is calling for the maintenance of reciprocal arrangements, such as mutual recognition of professional qualifications, after Brexit, which would enable professionals who qualified in one member state to practise their profession in another.
+So what are the Minister and his Department doing in relation to that issue?
 It seems crucial for the next decade or so that we maintain the workforce that we have and that we ensure we can continue to attract highly skilled professionals to come to the UK to work.

-I would really appreciate it if the Minister could speak about how we will maintain our life sciences at their current level and how we will ensure that our fantastic university hospitals—I have one in my constituency: Hairmyres hospital—will continue to support the great research work they do alongside their clinical work, and that they have all the amenities and the top professionals they need in the future.
+I would really appreciate it if the Minister spoke about how we will maintain our life sciences at their current level and how we will ensure that our fantastic university hospitals—I have one in my constituency: Hairmyres hospital—continue to support the great research work they do alongside their clinical work, and that they have all the amenities and the top professionals they need in the future.

 It was Rare Disease Day just a few weeks ago, and I took part in it.
 We sang outside Westminster tube station to raise awareness of rare diseases.
 Rare diseases are of course rare, so many people do not experience them.
 However, there are many types of rare disease, so it is quite usual that some of us will know at least someone who has experienced or is living with a rare disease.
 It is crucial that people with rare diseases participate in clinical trials, because we need them in order to make progress on prognosis and find the best treatments.
 We need to ensure that we maintain that collaboration with the EU, because otherwise patients on the ground will suffer.